You Do Not Need to Quit Your Job to Pass This Exam

 Mistake 5: Waiting Until You "Feel Ready" to Schedule the Exam

 Scheduling the exam creates accountability.
 Without a date on the calendar, study sessions are easy to skip ("I will study tomorrow instead") and preparation stretches indefinitely.
 Schedule the exam when you start your study plan, not when you finish it.
 A date 4 to 6 weeks out gives you a deadline, and deadlines prevent drift.
 If your practice scores say you are not ready as the date approaches, you can reschedule.
-But most working students who score 80% on timed practice are ready.
-The anxiety is not evidence of unreadiness.
-It is evidence that you are taking this seriously.
+If you score 80% on timed practice, treat that as a stronger readiness signal than anxiety alone.

 Frequently Asked Questions